connorheyz/online-notes/md-articles/ap-comp-gov/Iran-Least-You-Need-To-Know.md

 graph LR
 d1[1794] --> d2[1925]
 ```
-#### Basic Information
-The Qajar dynasty was an Iranian royal dynasty of Turkic origin, specifically from the Qajar tribe, which ruled Persia (Iran) from 1794 to 1925.
+####  Qajar dynasty was an Iranian royal dynasty of Turkic origin, specifically from the Qajar tribe, which ruled Persia (Iran) from 1794 to 1925.
 The state ruled by the dynasty was officially known as the Sublime State of Persia.
 The Qajar family took full control of Iran in 1794, deposing Lotf 'Ali Khan.

 #### Constitution of 1906
-The Persia Constitution of 1906 was the first constitution of Persia (Iran) that resulted from the Persian Constitutional Revolution and it was written by Hassan Pirnia, Hossein Pirnia, and Ismail Mumtaz, among others.
+The Persia Constitution of 1906sormatio
+The Qajar dynasty was the first constitution of Persia (Iran) that resulted from the Persian Constitutional Revolution and it was written by Hassan Pirnia, Hossein Pirnia, and Ismail Mumtaz, among others.
 It divides into five chapters with many articles that developed over several years.
 The Belgian constitution, like the constitutions of other European states, served as a partial model for the Iranian constitution.
 #### Tehran
 Qajar king Agha Mohammad Khan chose Tehran as the capital of Iran in 1786.

 #### Secularization
 The consititution of 1906 secularized the government and religion.
 ### Pahlavis
 #### Time Period
 ```mermaid